Such the picture of summer. Somewhere those babies are running barefoot... again.

 :: Lots of recipes start out just like this.
 One bowl of flour and oats or the like, and another of pumpkin and sugar and vanilla and egg.

-:: I still have people contact me to say they loved this simple recipe posted long ago.
+this simple recipe posted long ago.
 The above picture turned into another favorite 'round here, though it's a little more involved.
 A great go-to on busy mornings if made ahead.

 Soft Pumpkin Granola Bars